Free Privacy Policy Generator Online

 A compliant privacy policy must disclose: what personal data you collect from users, how you collect it (forms, cookies, analytics), why you collect it (the legal basis under GDPR), how you use the data, who you share it with and why, how long you retain it, what rights users have over their data, and how to contact you to exercise those rights.
 The free privacy policy generator covers all of these disclosures with toggle sections that activate or deactivate clauses based on your actual data practices.

 For GDPR compliance, the policy must identify the legal basis for each category of processing: consent, legitimate interests, contract performance, or legal obligation.
 For CCPA compliance, the policy must disclose what categories of personal information are collected, the business purposes, whether the information is sold, and California residents' right to opt out of sale.
-The generator produces language addressing both regulations simultaneously.
+The generator produces language addressing both regulations in a single unified document so you do not need to maintain two separate policies.

 A privacy policy is legally required whenever you collect any personal data from users in jurisdictions covered by GDPR (European Union), CCPA (California), PIPEDA (Canada), or equivalent national or state laws.
 Personal data includes names, email addresses, IP addresses, cookies, behavioral data collected by analytics, and any other information that can identify an individual directly or indirectly.
 Any website with a contact form, newsletter signup, or analytics tracker collects personal data and requires a policy.

-Beyond legal compliance, privacy policies are required by most advertising networks (including Google AdSense and Google Analytics), app stores (Apple App Store and Google Play), and affiliate programs as a condition of participation.
-Even websites in jurisdictions without a privacy law may be required to have a policy by the platforms they use.
-The gdpr privacy policy generator output satisfies these requirements and can be published to any web page or app store listing.
+Beyond legal compliance, privacy policies are required by most advertising networks including Google AdSense and Google Analytics, app stores including the Apple App Store and Google Play, and affiliate programs as a condition of participation.
+Even websites in jurisdictions without a dedicated privacy law may be required to have a policy by the platforms they integrate with.
+The GDPR compliant privacy policy generator output satisfies these platform requirements and can be published to any web page or app store listing immediately after generation.

 Frequently asked questions